toxicity188/BetterModel/README.md

 # ModelRenderer
-This plugin still on developing!
+This plugin is still on developing!

+### TODO
+- Optimizes viewer calculation.